Dental Career

 Tiffany Green Director of Clinical Recruiting Community Dental Partners

-A graduate of Baylor University’s Hankamer School of Business Operations Management and Marketing and the University of Texas at Arlington’s MBA and MS Program’s Operations Management and Human Resources departments.
+A distinguished graduate of Baylor University's Hankamer School of Business Operations Management and Marketing, she holds an MBA and MS from the University of Texas at Arlington, specializing in Operations Management and Human Resources.

-For over 12 years, Tiffany has been a leader within the Human Resource space by creating impact from talent management and system implementation to employee relations and training & development.
+With a rich experience spanning over a decade, Tiffany has been a trailblazer in the Human Resources realm.
+She has consistently made a profound impact, from talent management and system implementation to employee relations and training & development.

 Suggested Posts